Skip to content

 Hence to fight and conquer in all your battles is not supreme excellence; supreme excellence consists in breaking the enemy’s resistance without fighting.
 3. Thus the highest form of generalship is to balk the enemy’s plans; the next best is to prevent the junction of the enemy’s forces; the next in order is to attack the enemy’s army in the field; and the worst policy of all is to besiege walled cities.

 Ideally, you’d get what you want without having to risk anything at all.
 While every action is an investment of time, the idea is that you don’t waste too much of it when you go after what you want.
-Of course, this isn’t usually what happens, but, ideally, we’re trying to approach every time we plan.
+Of course, this isn’t usually what happens, but ideally, we’re trying to approach every time we plan.

 When I first turned pro as a boxer, my coach explained our plan for my development.
-He used the analogy that developing a fighter was like navigating a boat through a hurricane: you can go through it or you can go around it.
+He used the analogy that developing a fighter was like navigating a boat through a hurricane: you can go through it, or you can go around it.

 If I did everything right, we’d get to take the route around the hurricane.
-Still, if I had a loss early or marketed myself incorrectly, I’d have to a harder path to development, thus going through the hurricane.
+Still, if I had a loss early or marketed myself incorrectly, I’d have to go on a harder path to development, thus going through the hurricane.
 Life is a lot like this.

 Achieving your goal is remarkably easy if you plan and execute well.
 If you just wing it, you will likely find yourself besieging the walls around your goals.